Medical Scholars Research Fellowship (MSRF)

-- An active alumni program that includes guidance in residency selection and ongoing career advice.
+- A mentoring program that includes guidance in residency selection, and ongoing career advice.

 Applicants to the MSRF must be currently enrolled in a medical school in the United States.
 Students may apply during any year of their studies, but applicants in the last year of school must defer graduation until the completion of the fellowship year.

 The MSRF is not available to students enrolled in a combined MD/Ph.D. program, a Ph.D. program, a Pharm.D., an ScD program, or those who have completed a Ph.D., Pharm.D., or an ScD in a laboratory-based science.

 The MSRF is open to United States citizens and U.S. permanent residents only.

 All students must conduct 12 months of continuous, full-time laboratory research with minimal interruptions.